Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 If you live in an area that experiences high winds like hurricanes, you’ll want a metal roof.
 Manufacturers design metal panel roofs to withstand winds up to 140 mph.
 These are the winds of a category 4 hurricane.
 FEMA has even documented one metal roof surviving winds of 170 mph.

 Moreover, metal roofs are fire-resistant over their entire life.
 They’re also energy-efficient.
 In the summer, metal roofs reflect solar radiant heat.
 While in the winter, a metal roof stops fluctuations in temperature between the attic and outdoor air.
 Metal roofs lose only about half as much heat as shingle roofs.
-Energy savings range between 10-25%.
+Energy savings can be as high as 40%, according to the Metal Roofing Alliance.

 They’re also extremely long-lasting.
 Metal roofs can last between 40-70 years or more.
 You’ll have to replace your asphalt roof several times before you need a new metal roof.
 This also affects its impact on the environment.
 A longer-lasting roof produces less waste and pollution from the manufacturing process.
 Additionally, manufacturers make metal roofs from 20-95% recyclable material and they are 100% recyclable at the end of their life.